EDUCATIONGeorge Washington University Law School, J.D., summa cum laude

 In her work at Grossman LLP, Kate Lucas has been instrumental to the firm’s representation of art dealers and galleries, collectors, investors, artists, museums, and foundations.
 She also has experience in general business litigation and contract matters for clients across a variety of industries.

-In recent years, Kate has played a key role in the firm’s legal research efforts across a variety of matters, including:
+In recent years, Kate has played a key role in a number of the firm’s high-profile art matters:

 - Advising a museum on strategies for mitigating intellectual property risks associated with a major exhibition.